grkamarnath/dynamic_dag_generation/readme.md

 - **All combinations of Single/Multiple Input Port, Single/Multiple Transformation, and Single/Multiple Output Port (Total: 8 combinations)**
   1. Single Input Port, Single Transformation, and Single Output Port (SISTSO)
   2. Single Input Port, Single Transformation, and Multiple Output Port (SISTMO)
-  3. Single Input Port, Multiple Transformation, and Single Output Port (SIMTSO)
+  3. Single Input Port, Multiple Transformation, and Single Output Port (SIMTSO) - Not Yet Implemented
-  4. Single Input Port, Multiple Transformation, and Multiple Output Port (SIMTMO)
+  4. Single Input Port, Multiple Transformation, and Multiple Output Port (SIMTMO) - Not Yet Implemented
-  5. Multiple Input Port, Single Transformation, and Single Output Port (MISTSO)
+  5. Multiple Input Port, Single Transformation, and Single Output Port (MISTSO) - Not Yet Implemented
-  6. Multiple Input Port, Multiple Transformation, and Single Output Port (MIMTSO)
+  6. Multiple Input Port, Multiple Transformation, and Single Output Port (MIMTSO) - Not Yet Implemented
-  7. Multiple Input Port, Single Transformation, and Multiple Output Port (MISTMO)
+  7. Multiple Input Port, Single Transformation, and Multiple Output Port (MISTMO) - Not Yet Implemented
-  8. Multiple Input Port, Multiple Transformation, and Multiple Output Port (MIMTMO)
+  8. Multiple Input Port, Multiple Transformation, and Multiple Output Port (MIMTMO) - Not Yet Implemented
 - **Additional Scenarios:**
-  1. DAG containing only one task or with few tasks, where the remaining tasks are optional.
+  1. DAG containing only one task or with few tasks, where the remaining tasks are optional - Not Yet Implemented
-  2. Multiple inputs in a single input port and multiple outputs in a single output port.
+  2. Multiple inputs in a single input port and multiple outputs in a single output port - Not Yet Implemented

 These combinations cover a wide range of scenarios, allowing us to choose the appropriate DAG configuration for a given use case.